Profonanpe News

 To achieve this, the project's objectives have focused on three main axes:

-• Conserve the biodiversity of the Amazonian ecosystem
+• Conserving the biodiversity of the Amazon ecosystem

-The aim is to strengthen community governance in order to ensure that conservation is aligned with local cultural values and needs.
+In this way, we seek to strengthening community governance, to be able to ensure conservation aligned with local cultural values and needs.

-Thanks to the talking maps, priority areas for community life have been identified.
+Thanks to the talking maps, they have been identified priority areas for community life.
 These include hunting areas with the presence of peccary and deer; fishing areas in rivers and lakes with an abundance of native species; river navigation routes; agricultural plots where products such as cassava and plantains are grown; and places of spiritual value.

-These talking maps were developed as part of the Conserve Birds project, promoted by the American Bird Conservancy (ABC), the National Audubon Society (Audubon), BirdLife International and RedLAC (Network of Environmental Funds of Latin America and the Caribbean).
+These talking maps were developed within the framework of the Conserva Aves project., The project is promoted by the American Bird Conservancy (ABC), the National Audubon Society (Audubon), BirdLife International and RedLAC (Latin American and Caribbean Network of Environmental Funds).
 ECOAN (Asociación Ecosistemas Andinos), Profonanpe and ProPurús also participate as partners in the project and its implementation, with funding from the Bezos Earth Fund.

-However, the Peruvian Amazon faces increasing threats due to deforestation, illegal mining and other extractive activities.
-In 2023 alone, Peru lost 132,216 hectares of Amazon forest, with Ucayali being one of the most affected regions according to data from the National Environmental Information System (SINIA 2024).
+However, The Peruvian Amazon faces increasing threats from deforestation, illegal mining and other extractive activities.
+In 2023 alone, Peru lost 132,216 hectares of Amazonian forest, with Ucayali being one of the most affected regions according to data from the National Environmental Information System (SINIA 2024).

-Given this identified scenario, Private Conservation Areas represent an effective tool for the sustainable management of the territory; they allow communities to establish their own protection rules, consolidate their autonomy and ensure the continuity of the ecosystems that sustain their way of life.
+Against this identified backdrop, Private Conservation Areas represent an effective tool for sustainable land management.; enable communities to establish their own rules of protection, consolidate their autonomy and ensure the continuity of the ecosystems that sustain their way of life.

 Darvin Aguilar